Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-You simply cannot go wrong ordering anything at La Barbecue.
-Undisputed as one of the top barbecue joints in Austin, visitors will be hard-pressed to find a fan that doesn’t enjoy a slice of the dry-rubbed brisket that is smoked from 12 to 15 hours at a low temperature.
+You simply cannot go wrong with ordering anything at La Barbecue.
+Undisputed as one of the top barbecue joints in Austin, visitors will be hard-pressed to find a fan that doesn’t enjoy a slice of the dry-rubbed brisket that is smoked for 12 to 15 hours at a low temperature.
 After a hearty slice of this delicious meat, you can even catch a glimpse of the distinct red smoke ring that indicates it was smoked for a long time.
 The best of the best, make sure to order a side of the Frito pie alongside fall-apart tender brisket.
-Just make sure to save enough time, as you’re likely to find lengthy lines as this place has a wide range of fans.
+Just make sure to save enough time, as you’re likely to find long lines as this place has a wide range of fans.

 When tourists come to Austin, they typically only have a visit to Franklin Barbecue at the top of their list of places to go.
 They have infamous long lines, but many believe the wait is worth the hype, even President Obama paid them a visit.
 Arguably the best place to find authentic barbecue in the state of Texas, the James Beard winner Aaron Franklin is dedicated to his craft.
 Serving meat that is hormone and antibiotic-free, the brisket here is top-notch and worth a try.
 With fatty cuts that melt in your mouth, even the blackened “burnt ends” rank high on the list of things you must try.
-Other favorites here are the beef ribs, pulled pork and mouth-watering Tipsy Texan sandwich.
+Other favorites here are the beef ribs, pulled pork, and mouth-watering Tipsy Texan sandwich.

-A perfect blend of old-school Texas barbecue and innovative creations, Micklethwait Craft Meats stands out with their exceptional quality of cuisine.
+A perfect blend of old-school Texas barbecue and innovative creations, Micklethwait Craft Meats stands out with its exceptional quality of cuisine.
 Separating themselves from the competition by focusing on their sausage offerings and artisanal selection, the offerings here change daily and include anything from duck and cherry lamb to citrus and Aleppo pepper.
 In addition to the standard barbecue fare, those who want to try something truly unique will certainly find it here, as you can try pulled goat, barbacoa, and award-winning beef rib.
 Make sure not to skip out on the delicious selection of sides, as the cheese grits vie and moon pies are worth adding to your plate.

 A favorite for locals, Stiles Switch BBQ and Brew is a family-style restaurant that consistently serves up delicious, high-quality meats.
 A great place to go for excellent barbecue without the hassle, locals devour the restaurant’s range of beef ribs, pork ribs, and turkey.
 Service is both efficient and friendly, and patrons can choose from a variety of sausages that range from Original to jalapeno cheddar, while the blackened beef ribs go down well with a peppery crust and pink-red interior.
 The sides are equally as good, as the corn casserole, selection of beers and peach cobbler dessert pair well with the main event.